mukiralad/distributed-chat-system/README.md

 -   Start the server first.
 -   Run multiple clients to join the chat.

--   Enter messages in the client terminal to send to other users.
+### Chat Room Commands

+-   `/create <roomname>`: Creates a new chat room with the specified name and automatically joins it.
+-   `/join <roomname>`: Joins an existing chat room with the specified name.

 ## Notes

 -   The server listens on host `127.0.0.1` (localhost) and port `9999` by default.
 This can be modified in the `server.py` and `client.py` files.
 -   To run multiple clients, open multiple terminal windows and run `python client.py` in each.
+-   Clients start in the "general" chat room by default.